 The marriage of Doña Margarita Mantecón, from a well-established

 Vallartan family, to a counselor of Mexican president Miguel

-three ships arrived in the bay to salute the town with a
+three ships arrived in the bay to greet the town with a

 21-gun salute.
-In addition three planes landed in Los Muertos,
+Furthermore, three planes landed at Los Muertos,

 packed with reporters and cameramen.
 A relic of the True